mechmotum/mechmotum.github.io/content/pages/guide-authorship.rst

      appropriately investigated and resolved.

-- When you lead a co-authored manuscript you should discuss with each person that may have made substantial contributions to see if they desire to be a co-author.
+- When you lead a co-authored manuscript you should discuss with each person that may make or may have made substantial contributions to see if they desire to be a co-author.
 There is no hard definition of what "substantial contributions" universally means, so this boils down to an interpersonal negotiation where the lead author has the responsibility to make things fair to the best of their ability.
 - Once you have negotiated the list of authors, they all must then do points 2., 3., and 4. in the ICJME criteria list to be confirmed as authors.
 - You should never submit a manuscript to any publishing venue without the